ECB's Constancio, echoing Fed's Dudley, wants bank culture fixed

-CHICAGO Nov 7 A top European central banker on Friday put Europe's big banks on notice that it is not only U.S. regulators who will demand large financial institutions change their culture of bad behavior or face being broken up.
+CHICAGO A top European central banker on Friday put Europe's big banks on notice that it is not only U.S. regulators who will demand large financial institutions change their culture of bad behaviour or face being broken up.

 The warning appeared to open a new front for regulators trying to rein in banks from the excesses that led to the 2007-09 financial crisis.
 European Central Bank Vice President Vitor Constancio on Friday said he agreed with the approach.

-"We have to respond to the scandals that we have been seeing disclosed of misbehavior of financial institutions," he told a banking conference at the Chicago Fed, going on to quote verbatim from Dudley's speech promising to downsize banks that don't change their behavior.
+"We have to respond to the scandals that we have been seeing disclosed of misbehaviour of financial institutions," he told a banking conference at the Chicago Fed, going on to quote verbatim from Dudley's speech promising to downsize banks that don't change their behaviour.

-Constancio, echoing Dudley, said he would support more deferred compensation for bank executives and other changes in order to encourage better behavior.
+Constancio, echoing Dudley, said he would support more deferred compensation for bank executives and other changes in order to encourage better behaviour.

 Although reforms since the financial crisis, including higher capital standards, have gone some ways toward making the financial system safer, Constancio said there is still much more that needs to be done, including better oversight of the so-called shadow banking system, and reinforcements to supervision and regulation of the regular banking system.